Who are the Canalboys?

 THE COACH

-Mark Schmeller (AKA "Coach") is an Associate Professor of History at Syracuse University, where he teaches and researches 19th-century American political, cultural, and legal history.
-A native of Kansas and a graduate of Kansas State University and the University of Chicago, he has lived in Central New York for the last fifteen years.
-During this time, Coach Schmeller developed an unreasonable and often morbid fascination with the history of the canal region that lead him to write The Book of Morgan: A Story of Conspiracy, Freemasonry, and Democracy in America (University of Chicago Press, forthcoming), which examines the 1826 abduction and murder of William Morgan, a Batavia, New York freemason who had threatened to publish the secrets of the fraternity.
+Not born in Buffalo, Mark Schmeller (AKA "Coach") is an Associate Professor of History at Syracuse University, where he teaches and researches 19th-century American political, cultural, and legal history.
+A graduate of Kansas State University and the University of Chicago, Coach has lived in Central New York for the last fifteen years.
+During this time, Coach developed an unreasonable and often morbid fascination with the history of the canal region that lead him to write The Book of Morgan: A Story of Conspiracy, Freemasonry, and Democracy in America (University of Chicago Press, forthcoming), which examines the 1826 abduction and murder of William Morgan, a Batavia, New York freemason who had threatened to publish the secrets of the fraternity.
 The ensuing "Morgan Affair" resulted in a flurry of prosecutions and conspiracy theories, sent shock waves through American politics, and nearly destroyed American masonry.
-Schmeller became a Canal Boy for reasons that remain unclear even to him, but it is suspected that he just likes being called "coach."
+Schmeller became a Canal Boy for reasons that remain unclear even to him, but it is suspected that he just likes being called "Coach."

 -